nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     Note however that the nodes have to already have been created.
 If any of the GIDs refer to nodes that are not created, an error is thrown.

-.. _joining:
+.. _composing:

-Joining
+Composing
-    When joining two NodeCollections, NEST tries to concatenate the primitives into a single primitive.
+    When composing two NodeCollections, NEST tries to concatenate the two into a single NodeCollection.

+    >>>  nrns = nest.Create('iaf_psc_alpha', 10)
     >>>  nrns_2 = nest.Create('iaf_psc_alpha', 3)
     >>>  print(nrns + nrns_2)
          NodeCollection(metadata=None, model=iaf_psc_alpha, size=13, first=1, last=13)